michimussato/PyPELyNE/README.md

 The yellow node is the asset output
 ![Asset](/gitImg/asset.png)

-Above asset is being impored into another asset/shot i. e. for animation.
+Above asset is being imported into another asset/shot i. e. for animation.
+The yellow input node is the output node from above asset.
+Re-usable data.
 ![Re-used asset](/gitImg/reusedAsset.png)

 A simple example of per process color coded output